Haverfordwest Priory

 At the time of Henry VIII’s Dissolution of the Monasteries (1536–1541), it was acquired by Roger and Thomas Barlow, brothers of William Barlow, bishop of St David's.

 From 1983 to 1996, the site (now under control of Cadw) was excavated and the outlines of the buildings are visible.
 Much architectural material of a high standard was discovered and can be seen in Haverfordwest museum.
 Also unearthed was a unique medieval garden with raised beds.
 The gardens are listed at Grade I on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

+In February 2022, archaeologists began to excavate Haverfordwest Priory, and a gravesite containing 240 burials at the location of a former department store was identified.